Q. What age can my child start playing for Dunkers?

 Q. How do I register?

-2. Order a uniform if necessary (if you didn’t play last season you’ll need to order the club’s new reversible singlet – shorts are the same as previous years)
+If required, order a uniform (if you didn’t play last season you’ll need to order the club’s new reversible singlet – shorts are the same as previous years)

 Q. What happens if I’m late in registering?